“I can’t believe you have the patience to homeschool.”

 Pursue immortality, searching for forever,

-But postpone considering where momentarily time delays,
+But postpone to consider where momentarily time delays,

 Repeating always, labors never finished,